 a.
-All Basic (BLS), Intermediate (ILS), Paramedic (ALS), Prehospital registered nurse (PHRN), Prehospital Physician Assistant (PHPA), and Prehospital Advanced Practice RN (APRN) applicants must pass a written exam prior to approval to function in the McLean County Area EMS System (MCAEMS).
+All Basic (BLS), Intermediate (ILS), and Paramedic (ALS) applicants must pass a written exam prior to approval to function in the McLean County Area EMS System (MCAEMS).
 Exam questions may cover: MCAEMS protocols, policies, and procedures as well as the most current national standard curriculum.
 In order to pass the written exam, applicants must achieve a score of 80% or higher.
 The BLS written exam will consist of 50 multiple choice questions.
 The ILS and ALS written exam will consist of 100 questions.
 Applicants will have a maximum of three (3) attempts to successfully complete the system entry written exam without the Medical Director's approval.
 If the applicant fails the first attempt, a second attempt may be scheduled only after a remediation plan, written by the applicant and approved by the MCAEMS office, is successfully completed.
-The second attempt will be scheduled as dictated by the remediation plan, but not less than two (2) weeks after the initial attempt.
+The second attempt will be scheduled as dictated by the remediation plan, but not less than twenty four (24) hours after the initial attempt.
 If the applicant fails the second attempt a third attempt may be scheduled only after a remediation plan, written by the applicant and approved by the MCAEMS office, is successfully completed.
-The third attempt will be scheduled as dictated by the remediation plan, but not less than three (3) weeks after the second attempt.
+The third attempt will be scheduled as dictated by the remediation plan, but not less than fortyeight (48) hours after the second attempt.
 After the third failure of the written exam, any subsequent attempts must be approved in writing by the MCAEMS Medical Director.